lexibank/tlopo/out/vol3/chapter12.md

 ### 4.4.
 Coconut husk

 Fibre from coconut husks ('coir' < Malay kayar 'rope') is used for floor matting, brushes, ropes and strainers.
 Husks and shells are used for fuel.
-17 Most Oceanic languages have dis- tinct terms for the husk of coconuts, probably reflecting its importance for cordage and for fuel ([Firth 1985](../references.md#source-Firth1985): 369).
-For example, in Kiribati there are names for all the operations involved in making string from benu 'coconut husk (for making string)', namely tao-benu 'soaking the benu'; tae-benu 'taking it out of the soaking pit'; tiri-benu 'beating the benu to clean it'; ake- ake or ake-a te benu 'to hackle it'; bo-binoka 'to arrange benu ready for twisting'; kakano 'twist the benu on thigh to make string' ([Sabatier 1971](../references.md#source-Sabatier1971): 63).
+17 Most Oceanic languages have distinct terms for the husk of coconuts, probably reflecting its importance for cordage and for fuel ([Firth 1985](../references.md#source-Firth1985): 369).
+For example, in Kiribati there are names for all the operations involved in making string from benu 'coconut husk (for making string)', namely tao-benu 'soaking the benu'; tae-benu 'taking it out of the soaking pit'; tiri-benu 'beating the benu to clean it'; ake-ake or ake-a te benu 'to hackle it'; bo-binoka 'to arrange benu ready for twisting'; kakano 'twist the benu on thigh to make string' ([Sabatier 1971](../references.md#source-Sabatier1971): 63).

 Doublet forms, POc &ast;punut and &ast;pʷenu(t), both 'coconut husk', appear to be reconstructable.
 Blust (ACD) also reconstructs the PMP doublets &ast;bunut and &ast;benut.
 PMP &ast;bunut is clearly the source of POc &ast;punut, but PMP &ast;benut is just as clearly not the source of &ast;pʷenu(t), as its expected POc reflex would be t&ast;ponut.
 Inst1~ad, &ast;pʷenu(t) reflects a shift of the rounding feature of &ast;-u- forward to &ast;p-.
-The change is not regular, and perhaps the result of vowel dis- similation.
-The Nduke, Bugotu, Gela, Longgu and Puluwatese point to an initiallabiovelar.
+The change is not regular, and perhaps the result of vowel dissimilation.
+The Nduke, Bugotu, Gela, Longgu and Puluwatese point to an initial labiovelar.

 <table>
 <tr>